How to Report a Concern

 Still have a concern?

-For Year 3/4, you should talk to Mr Folly, our Year 3/4 Unit Leader.
+For Year 3/4, you should talk to Mr Grieve, our Year 3/4 Unit Leader.

-For Year 5/6, you should talk to Mr Snape, our Year 5/6 Unit Leader.
+For Year 5/6, you should talk to Mr Hodgkiss, our Year 5/6 Unit Leader.

-If you remain concerned following this, please speak to Mrs Keefe, our Headteacher, or Mr Sadler, our Deputy Headteacher.
+If you remain concerned following this, please speak to Mrs Welch, our Headteacher, or Mr Righetta, our Deputy Headteacher.

 We will always listen carefully to parents, and try to resolve any concerns as quickly as possible.